berryvansomeren/ververser/README.md

 you could consider writing state to file in vvs_exit, and reading it back in, in vvs_init.
 By managing script reloads as described in the previous section you can also minimize the amount of lost state.

-### Some notes on exit errors
+### Some closing remarks on exit errors
 Note that there is no way to recover from errors in vvs_exit, as the code can not be hot-reloaded while keeping state, if your custom mechanism that is responsible for preserving state, is the thing that crashes...
 So, in that case, the app is simply reloaded, and you will lose your state.
-Also note that when you feel you might have fixed your issue in the vvs_exit call, the error might still be logged, because on reload, the previously defined version of vvs_exit is called, as your new code is not loaded yet.
+Also note that when you feel you might have fixed your issue in the vvs_exit call, the error might still be logged, because on reload, the previously defined version of vvs_exit is called, as your new code is not loaded yet (but will be on the next game "tick").

-## Examples
-Ververser comes with a few examples that can be found in _ververser/examples_.
-Every example comes with its own readme, explaining things from a minimal setup, to how scripts can be imported in such a way that they will be properly reloaded on changes.

-Another example of what can be achieved with ververser is [**speelgrond**](https://github.com/berryvansomeren/speelgrond)